Find Trade Colleges

 41% Freshmen Loans

 The total student population at Columbia Southern University is 18,533, of which 13,254 students are undergraduates and of those, 6,866 are full-time.
-For undergraduates at Columbia Southern University, the average graduation time is 4.4 years.
+The average graduation time for an undergraduate student at Columbia Southern University is 4.4 years.

 Approximately 41% of the students who attend this school take out loans.
-The typical student loan amount is $5,701 a year.
+The average amount of student loans is $5,701 a year.
 The school reports a student loan default rate of 2.1% which is much lower than the average rate of 10.8%!

 Students who graduate from Columbia Southern University with a bachelor’s degree make an average of $53,364 during the early years of their career after graduation.